-In order to help identify overpayments promptly the Council works closely with the Department for Work and Pensions and shares information in accordance with the legislation.
+In order to help identify overpayments promptly the Council works closely with the Department for Work and Pensions and shares information in accordance with the legislation regarding the awards of Income Support and Jobseekers Allowance (Income Based).

 The Council identifies overpayments and establishes the cause of the overpayment and whether it is recoverable and from whom it should be recovered.